Freedom to roam: Finland

 In Finland, picking berries is an "everyone's right".

-In Finland, "jokaisenoikeus" in Finnish (everyone's right) has replaced the older term "jokamiehenoikeus" (every man's right) to refer to the freedom to roam and related rights.
+In Finland, "jokaisenoikeus" in Finnish (everyone's right) has formally replaced the older term "jokamiehenoikeus" (every man's right) to refer to the freedom to roam and related rights.
 The term in Swedish is "allemansrätten" (lit. "everyone's right"), similar to other Nordic countries.

 The right is not codified in any specific law.
 Instead, it arises from the principle of nulla poena sine lege - what is not illegal cannot be punished.
 Things that are not explicitly disallowed, are allowed by default.

 Everyone may walk, ski, ride a horse or cycle freely in the countryside where this does not harm the natural environment or the landowner, except in gardens or in the immediate vicinity of people's homes (yards).
 Fields and plantations, which may easily be harmed, may usually not be crossed except in the winter.
 It is also possible to establish outdoor recreation routes on private land, based on an agreement on the rights of use or by official proceedings in accordance with the Outdoor Recreation Act, for example.

-One may stay or set up camp temporarily in the countryside, a reasonable distance from homes, pick mineral samples, wild berries, mushrooms and flowers (as long as they are not protected species).
-One may fish with a rod and line (only still waters), row, sail or use a motorboat on waterways (with certain restrictions), and swim or bathe in both inland waters and the sea.
+One may stay or set up camp temporarily in the countryside, a reasonable distance from homes, pick mineral samples, wild berries, mushrooms and flowers if they are not protected species.
+One may fish with a rod and line in still waters, row, sail or use a motorboat on waterways, though with certain restrictions, and swim or bathe in both inland waters and the sea.
 One can walk, ski and ice fish on frozen lakes, rivers and the sea.
 Income from selling picked berries or mushrooms is tax-free.
-Picking cloudberry may be temporarily restricted to local residents in parts of Lapland.
-In the autonomous province of Åland the right to camp's inclusion in the right to roam was disputed, but since 2013 this is no longer the case.
+In the autonomous province of Åland the inclusion of the right to camp in the "right to roam" was disputed, but since 2013, this is no longer the case.